 Female offenders are provided appropriate programs and services to meet their physical, social, and psychological needs

-Women account for approximately 7 percent of the federal inmate population.
-Nationwide, women are a growing correctional population, however in the Bureau of Prisons, women have maintained a steady proportion of the overall population.
-The Bureau houses women in 29 facilities across the country.
+Of the nearly 152,000 federal offenders, women consistently account for approximately 7 percent of the federal inmate population.
+While nationwide, women are a growing correctional population, women in the Bureau have comprised a steady proportion of the overall population.
+In the Bureau, women are housed among 29 facilities.

 Women in Bureau custody are offered many of the same educational and treatment programs that are available to male offenders; however, women in prison differ from their male counterparts in significant ways.
-For example, women are more likely to experience economic hardship, employment instability, and fewer vocational skills as compared with males.
-Since they are more likely than men to have a history of trauma and abuse, which poses additional challenges for reentry, specialized initiatives and programs that are trauma-informed and address women's gender-based needs are offered at female facilities.
+For example, women are more likely to be primary caregivers for children, experience economic hardship, employment instability, and have fewer vocational skills as compared with males.
+They are more likely than men have a history of trauma and abuse, which poses additional challenges for reentry.
+Therefore, specialized initiatives and programs are offered at female sites which are trauma-informed and address women's specific gender-based needs.

 In meeting the gender specific needs of women, the Bureau has greatly increased the programming and services which are available to women.
 These initiatives include additions to the First Step Act (FSA) required Evidence Based Recidivism Reduction (EBRR) Programs and Productive Activities (PAs) available for women.
 The agency provides more than 15 programs specifically for women.
 We recently added college programming for women as well.
 More information on EBBR Programs and PAs can be found in the First Step Act Approved Programs Guide.